Origin (band): Informis Infinitas Inhumanitas

 The band's second album Informis Infinitas Inhumanitas was produced by the band with Colin E. Davis co-producing at Studio One in Racine, Wisconsin.
-Immediately following its release, Origin hit the road as part of a summer metal tour with Nile, Arch Enemy and Hate Eternal.
+Immediately following its release, Origin went on tour as part of a summer metal tour with Nile, Arch Enemy and Hate Eternal.
 Following the tour, Jeremy Turner resigned from the band and Clint Appelhanz (this time playing guitar instead of bass guitar) returned.
 Origin toured with Immolation, Vader, and The Berzerker, followed by another tour with All That Remains, Scar Culture and Crematorium.
 Unforeseen problems arose, and Origin had to cancel the tour with Nuclear Assault in January 2003.
 Shortly thereafter John Longstreth resigned from the band; James King was chosen to fill the spot.

 The band played its first show with the new line-up in September 2003 in Topeka, Kansas.
 At the concert, they shot a music video for the song "Portal", from Informis Infinitas Inhumanitas.
 The band then landed a headlining west coast tour in January 2004 with Uphill Battle.
 In the summer, Origin toured the Midwest, playing the Milwaukee Metalfest 2004 and The Texas Death and Grindfest with label mates Soilent Green and Kill the Client.

 Echoes of Decimation

 On March 15, 2005, Origin released Echoes of Decimation, its third studio album.
-Fan reaction was mixed.
-A review of Echoes in the student newspaper of Metropolitan Community College-Longview in Kansas City called it monotonous, yet nonetheless impressive due to the band members' instrumental prowess.
+Fan reaction was mixed, with a review of Echoes in the student newspaper of Metropolitan Community College-Longview in Kansas City called it monotonous, yet nonetheless impressive due to the band members' instrumental prowess.

 Numerous United States tours immediately followed, including headlining performances at the New England Metal and Hardcore Festival and Ohio Deathfest.
 The band then joined forces with Malevolent Creation and Animosity for a summer North American tour that was sold out at many venues.
 The tour for Origin was 52 days long, and only three shows had to be cancelled.

 In early 2006, James King and Clint Appelhanz left Origin, and had joined death metal/grindcore group Unmerciful, along with Jeremy Turner and Tony Reust.
 In April, John Longstreth returned to Origin, and in May, the band played their first European show.
 They also embarked on another summer headlining tour across North America, with Paul Ryan performing all guitar parts.